chelauk/italian_learning/docs/the_basics.md

 |voi | second person plural | You ( plural )|
 |loro | third person plural |they|

+🃏 Lei is also a subject pronoun for you (formal).
+In formal situations you have to use the third person.

-🃏 what I got stuck on for a while is that the subject pronoun for 'it' is brushed over in most of the textbooks I've encountered. but I got stuck trying to translate it.
+🃏 What I also got stuck on for a while is that the subject pronoun for 'it' is brushed over in most of the textbooks I've encountered. but I got stuck trying to translate it.

 For example: